javaongsan/wp-hunt/README.md

 1. Upload the entire `/wp-hunt` directory to the `/wp-content/plugins/` directory.
 2. Activate WP Hunt through the 'Plugins' menu in WordPress.
+3. Use shotcode [wp-hunt-posts num=10] to display products posts.

 ## Frequently Asked Questions ##